ChimeHQ/LanguageClient/README.md

 ## General Design

 This library is all based around the `Server` protocol from LanguageServerProtocol.
 The idea is to wrap up and expose progressively more-complex behavior.
 This helps to keep things manageable, while also offering lower-complexity types for less-demanding needs.
 It was also just the first thing I tried that worked out reasonably well.

+Because all the types here conform to `Server`, lots of their functionality is covered by [LanguageServerProtocol][languageserverprotocol]'s documenation.

 ### Environment